 Starting at the bow, we have a hatch covering a Maxwell windlass and the hawse pipe for the anchor rode to go into the anchor locker.
 But there's no access to the underside of the locker to address any tangles that may occur.

-Cruisers Yachts eliminates side decks on the 350 to maximize cockpit space.
-Its signature thru-windshield walkway permits secure access to the foredeck.
+Cruisers Yachts eliminates side decks on the 350 Express to maximize cockpit space.
+Its signature walkthrough windshield permits secure access to the foredeck.
 The latches for the walkthrough windshield are interconnected, and there are gaskets all around to prevent annoying rattling while underway.

 The 350 Express has an attractive and functional instrument panel.
-On our test boat the center panel housed an E90 widescreen display as part of the base electronics package that consists of the depthfinder and GPS as well ($4,910).
-An upgraded package is available that adds a 2 kW radar and replaces the digital depth gauge with a DSM 300 temperature and depth ($8,360).
+On our test boat's center panel housed an E90 widescreen display as part of the base electronics package that consists of the depthfinder and GPS as well.
+An upgraded package is available that adds a 2 kW radar and replaces the digital depth gauge with a DSM 300 temperature and depth.

 With an observer bolster, the captain has a second armrest.
 Notice the adjustment bar for the seat.
 I found it kept hitting the back of my leg when I was standing, which can be annoying.